thomasthesecond/sp/src/docs/animations.md

 title: Animations
 ---

-The home, about and partnership pages contain scrolling animations.
+The home, about, partnership and locations pages contain scrolling animations.

 [ScrollMagic](http://scrollmagic.io/) is used to handle the animations.